-An attitude of caring about the wellbeing of students is also an important element of the residence life staff.
-This concern is demonstrated in the advisors being accessible to the student, assisting the student in his/ her adjustment process from home to college, and by allowing for personal change through the independent decision-making process.
+An attitude of caring about the well-being of students is also an important element of the residence life staff.
+This concern is demonstrated in the advisors being accessible to the student, assisting the student in his/her adjustment process from home to college, and by allowing for personal change through the independent decision-making process.

-8 WAYS TO STAY SECURE IN THE HALLS
+8 WAYS TO STAY SECURE IN THE RESIDENCE HALLS

-- Unpack as soon as possible: It is not a good idea to leave property in your vehicle for extended periods, especially overnight.
+- 1. Unpack as soon as possible: It is not a good idea to leave property in your vehicle for extended periods, especially overnight.
 Even if you arrive late at night, it is best to unload immediately.
-Ask a friend to help you move in. - 2.
-Get acquainted with your neighbors: on your floor and your building as quickly as possible.
+Ask a friend to the necessary regulations have been established with due consideration for the student's educational and social needs, safety, and health standards as well as overall educational objectives of the College.
+Below you will find regulations as they help you move in. - 2.
+Get acquainted with your neighbors on your floor and your building as quickly as possible.
 Every resident has a role to play in security.
-Part of that role is to know who belongs and who doesn't. - Always lock your door, whether you are home or, "just down the hall for a minute", or out of the building, always keep your door locked.
+Part of that role is to know who belongs and who doesn't. - 3.
+Always lock your door, whether you are home or, "just down the hall for a minute", or out of the building, always keep your door locked.
 Ask your roommates to do the same.
-If your roommate is taking a nap when you leave, lock the door. - Secure your personal property: especially expensive and easily transportable items.
+If your roommate is taking a nap when you leave, lock the door. - 4.
+Secure your personal property: especially expensive and easily transportable items.
 Lock them up.
 Use cables to secure electronic components.
-Engrave items with unique identifiers. - Do not allow entry into your building to those whom you do not know: Don't let them "tailgate" when you use your access card. - 6.
+Engrave items with unique identifiers. - 5.
+Do not allow entry into your building to those whom you do not know: Don't let them "tailgate" when you use your access card. - 6.
 Do not prop doors!
 Propping doors open is the most abused security issue found on campuses.
 To prop a residence hall door open is to invite anyone, thief or other felon, into your room or the building.
-Don't do this to your neighbors and don't let them do it to you. - Keep wallets, purses, checkbooks, and jewelry out of sight: and keep locked up if possible.
-Do not leave large sums of money on hand and routinely check your checkbook to see if any checks are missing. - Do not loan your keys to anyone: and do not attach your keys to your College ID.
+Don't do this to your neighbors and don't let them do it to you. - 7.
+Keep wallets, purses, checkbooks, and jewelry out of sight: and keep locked up if possible.
+Do not leave large sums of money on hand and routinely check your checkbook to see if any checks are missing. - 8.
+Do not loan your keys to anyone, and do not attach your keys to your College I.D.
 Lending your keys to others is a violation of policy.